zowe/docs-site/docs/user-guide/cli-installcli.md

 - If you are installing Zowe CLI on a computer that is running Node.js 16 on Windows operating system, see [Installing Zowe CLI with Node.js 16 on Windows](../user-guide/cli-install-cli-nodejs-windows.md).

-- If you are installing Zowe CLI on hardware where you require *secure cryptographic encryption*, install the ssh2 package for Zowe CLI.
-For more information, see [Installing the ssh2 Package for Zowe CLI](../user-guide/cli-installing-ssh2-package.md).

 - If you are running NPM version 7 (`npm@7`) or NPM version 8 (`npm@8`) on a Windows operating system, ensure that your computer is connected to the Internet.
 Issue the following command before you install Zowe CLI:

    ```